Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

 Check if a String Starts With Another

-This means you can call startsWith() on any string, provide a substring, and check if the result returns true or false:
+This means you can call startsWith() on any string, provide a substring, and check whether the result is true or false:

 'testing'.startsWith('test') //true